 Consider a vitamin K2 and CoQ10 supplement

 As I have mentioned above, statins can interfere with both vitamin K2 and the enzyme CoQ10.
 To prevent deficiency and an increased risk of developing other diseases as a result, I would consider supplementing them.
-Our friends over at Jan de Vries Health have a wide range of both vitamin K2 and CoQ10.
+You can get further advice on what's available by visiting your local health food store.

 Use your diet to take more control over your cholesterol